MicrosoftLearning/PL-7003-Create-and-manage-model-driven-apps-with-Power-Apps-and-Dataverse/Instructions/Labs/LAB[PL-7003]_M01L01_Solution.md

 ## What you will learn

-- How to a solution in Microsoft Dataverse
+- How to create a solution in Microsoft Dataverse
 - How to add existing components to a solution

 ## High-level lab steps